 New Forensic Hospital on Western State Hospital Campus

-Washington state’s vision of transforming behavioral health includes constructing a therapeutically designed hospital on the Western State Hospital campus with 350 beds to care for forensic patients in a modern facility.
-The hospital will also serve as a Forensic Center of Excellence and focus on providing state-of-the-art care for forensic patients, operating in an environment of care that supports safety and the delivery of evidenced-based and proven practices, and working hand in hand with local academic institutions to support research and innovation.
-Although hospital construction requires demolishing some existing buildings on the WSH campus, the new hospital facility will augment, not replace, the majority of the existing WSH structures.
-The new hospital is slated for construction to be complete between 2027 and 2029.
+DSHS is improving behavioral health care for patients by constructing a therapeutically designed hospital on the Western State Hospital campus with 350 beds.
+The hospital will serve as a Forensic Center of Excellence, focusing on providing state-of-the-art care for patients, operating in an environment of care that supports safety and the delivery of evidenced-based and proven practices.
+The facility will work hand in hand with local academic institutions to support research and innovation.
+Although hospital construction required demolishing some buildings on the WSH campus, the new hospital facility will augment, not replace, the majority of the existing WSH structures.
+Construction of the new hospital began in the summer of 2025, and it is expected to be completed in 2028.
+Check out our latest construction photos.

 Conceptual design for the new forensic hospital by SRG Partnership with Architecture